 There are three ways to find out if your IP address is static or dynamic:

 You can contact your VPN provider directly via email or phone and ask them directly if you’re using an external static or dynamic IP address.

 - Check your current IP address by using an IP lookup tool like What is my IP.

 - Note down the IP address displayed to you somewhere.

-- Then, restart your router and check your IP address again.
+- Then, restart your router and recheck your IP address.